Spring classes begin Jan. 25 as fully remote, 25% transition to in-person Feb. 1. For more information, visit COVID website.

 The Committee will begin working on an access and re-entry strategy for Stage 4 once Stage 3 has been implemented and evaluation data are available.

-The UMass Lowell Research & Innovation Opportunities Portal (aka "InfoReady") will be used by faculty/lead investigators to request access for a specific project and a specific time period to complete urgent work.
+Faculty/lead investigators may request access through the Long Term Access for Research/Scholarship application online.
 Only a faculty member/lead investigator may apply for access, and the applicant is responsible for assuring that all people given access through their request maintain compliance with safety guidelines.

 Applicants may request access for more than one project, but they must be able to demonstrate that each request is both critical and urgent.
 Multiple projects in a single lab should be prioritized and conducted sequentially if possible to maximize compliance with safety criteria and minimize the number of people on campus.